2021–22 Pro Kabaddi League

-The 2021-22 Vivo Pro Kabaddi League was the eighth season of Pro Kabaddi League.
+The 2021–22 Vivo Pro Kabaddi League was the eighth season of Pro Kabaddi League.
 The season began on 22 December 2021.
-The usual travelling caravan format was changed to a single venue hosting all the matches of the season.
+The usual travelling caravan format was changed to a single venue hosting all the matches of the season due to spread of COVID-19 pandemic in India.
 Kanteerava Indoor Stadium, Bangalore was initially announced as the venue, but was later changed to the Sheraton Grand Hotel and Convention Center located in Whitefield, Bangalore.